Africa Gender Innovation Lab (GIL)

 GIL Papers and Briefs on Adolescent Girls Empowerment and Youth Employment

 Across Africa, agriculture is a primary sector of employment—and African women provide about 40% of the agricultural labor across the continent.
 Yet women farmers face systemic barriers to success, leading to large gender gaps in agricultural productivity.
-In the face of crises that exacerbate food insecurity, women farmers need targeted support and access to productive inputs that can secure their livelihoods and mitigate existing gender inequalities.
+In the face of crises that exacerbate food insecurity, women farmers need targeted support to secure their livelihoods and mitigate existing gender inequalities.

 Key Publications: